bubu93200/MITmscore/readme.md

   - button to begin training

 ## On button "begin training" (written in python)
-- create midi file of the score
+- create midi file of the score (perhaps it can be created before)
 - create a Midi input to hear Midi keyboard
 - on each note in midi file :
    - read midi file of piano input